 What is debris?

-Debris’ is generated from damaged buildings and structures and includes building materials such as concrete and bricks, furnishings etc. Debris is not ‘waste’ that arises from the daily lives of households, markets, offices, industrial and commercial premises, and public sector offices.
+Debris is generated from damaged buildings and structures, including building materials such as concrete, bricks, and furnishings etc. Unlike household or municipal solid waste, debris is not produced though human activities in households, markets, offices, industrial and commercial premises, and public sector offices.

-Large quantities of debris are generated in the wake of disasters and conflicts which represents a major obstacle for reconstruction.
+Large quantities of debris are generated following disasters and conflicts which represents a major obstacle for reconstruction.
 It is projected that the volumes of disaster and conflict debris will increase with the surge in climate related disasters, and growing conflict trends particularly in urban settings.
-Conflict debris is further complicated by the presence of unexploded ordinance, landmines, and booby traps.
-Already stretched solid waste management systems in the most vulnerable countries cannot handle this additional load of disaster and conflict debris.
+Conflict debris is further complicated by the presence of unexploded ordonance, landmines, and booby traps.
+For many vulnerable countries, already overstretched waste management systems cannot cope with the additional load of disaster and conflict debris.

 The prevailing linear approach to debris removal in many countries is typified by ad-hoc and unplanned dumping, especially in the early phases of the event.
 This rushed response simply transfers the debris problem from one place to another incurring significant costs and often placing debris in unsuitable and environmentally sensitive locations.
 By planning and coordinating debris management and evaluating the benefits of recycling, substantial cost savings can be made while creating jobs and valuable recycled materials for affected communities and reducing the environmental footprint of recovery.